gbmhunter/blog/content/electronics/components/capacitors.md

 ## Why Leakage Currents Are Important

 Leakage current becomes an important parameter to consider when designing long-life battery powered circuits.
-This is especially true for circuits powered of primary batteries with high internal resistance, such as lithium thionyl chloride baterries (LiSOCl2), because large (>100uF) capacitors can be required to help provide energy during high pulse current situations.
+This is especially true for circuits powered of primary batteries with high internal resistance, such as lithium thionyl chloride batteries (LiSOCl2), because large (>100uF) capacitors can be required to help provide energy during high pulse current situations.
 These capacitors can have significant leakage current.

 ## Measuring The Leakage Current Of A Capacitor

-Because of the small current's/total energy involved, you can't really measure the leakage current of a capacitor with standard multimeter.
+Because of the small currents/total energy involved, you can't really measure the leakage current of a capacitor with standard multimeter.
 One way is to use a dedicated high-resistance meter, commonly called a megaohm meter or insulation resistance tester.

 ## Voltage Dependence